 About Michael Hsu Office of Architecture

-Michael Hsu Office of Architecture was originally Michael Hsu Design Office, founded in 2005.
+Michael Hsu Office of Architecture was originally the Michael Hsu Design Office, which was founded in 2005.
 The firm’s focus is on architecture and interiors that are locally engaged and design-driven.
 Principal Michael Hsu works with three partners: Jay Colombo, Maija Kreishman, and Micah Land.
-With their residential, commercial, and restaurant projects, the firm is focuses on using natural materials.
-They are also active in many re-use projects.
+The firm practices green building and opts to use natural materials for their residential, commercial, and restaurant projects.
+The team is also an active designer in many reuse projects.
 MHOA is committed to sustainability and decreasing their carbon footprint.
-Whenever they can, they assemble teams made up of local artists and craftsman to create textiles, furnishings, light fixtures and artwork.
+They assemble teams made up of local artists and craftsmen whenever they can to create textiles, furnishings, light fixtures, and artwork.
 The firm earned the 2016 AIA Austin Firm Achievement Award and is a certified Minority-Owned Business Enterprise in Austin.

-One of their noteworthy office designs is for Canopy, a creative office space with art galleries and a cafe.
-Canopy required converting an industrial concrete warehouse.
-Parts were removed to create exterior gathering spaces and covered breezeways, in order to encourage more creative collaboration.
-The simple and industrial design allows for the creativity and work of the artists in the space to be the main focus.
-MHOA also designed the Offices of Bowie.
-A sophisticated space, the downtown Austin location uses both industrial and natural materials that welcomes people to stay for awhile.
-Local artists contribute their work to the space, including custom light fixtures and an extraordinary sculpture above the seating area.
-Leather accents and integrated signage show the design through the smallest details.
+One of the firm’s noteworthy office designs is for Canopy, a creative office space with art galleries and a cafe.
+Canopy required converting an industrial concrete warehouse into a modern office facility.
+Parts were removed to create exterior gathering spaces and covered breezeways in order to encourage more creative collaboration.
+The simple and industrial design draws the focus towards the artists’ work and creativity.
+MHOA also designed the Offices of Bowie, a sophisticated space located in downtown Austin that uses both industrial and natural materials.
+Local artists contributed their work to the project including custom light fixtures and an extraordinary sculpture above the seating area.
+Leather accents and integrated signage highlight even the smallest details of the design.